 The Stand was a relatively small place not too far from the Tower.
 It was one of the few buildings in the area that somehow managed to remain mostly intact from the usual craziness that seemed to happen only around the Avengers (i.e. explosions, aliens and the Science Bros).
 The owner of the shop was a lovely older woman named Delilah Tiers.
 She was a widow with no children of her own.
 She took one look at the collective team of orphans and decided that to adopt them as her grandchildren.
 When they were having low days, it wasn't odd to find one or more of them being fussed over while being force-fed pastries and hot beverages.
 Though she loved them all and lavished them with affection and attention, Delilah was notorious for playing favorites and made it very clear early on that Clint was her favorite.
 It helped that the archer reverted to every inch of his Midwestern upbringing when he was around the older woman.
 The archer's smart mouth seemed to vanish when he was around the older woman.
 Tony swore he heard Clint say 'aw, shucks' once.
 None of the Avengers minded that he was blatantly the favorite because they all enjoyed the sight of their normally cocky friend blushing and using words like 'ma'am' and 'y'all'.

 That's why neither Tony nor Thor blinked an eye when they walked into the shop and found Delilah fussing over a very stressed and embarrassed looking Clint.
 At first they were both confused as Clint was meant to be with Steve and Bruce at SHIELD HQ.
 But they didn't give it any further thought because... it was Clint.
-Short of drugging him, it was very difficult to keep the agent contained in one place.
-It figured that he escaped.
+Short of drugging him, it was very difficult to keep the agent contained in one place, especially when that place was SHIELD HQ.
+And even drugging him wasn't a guarantee.
+So it figured that he escaped.
 Although….

 "Barton, if you were coming here, you could've called," Tony sassed as he breezed past the sputtering and red-faced Clint to press a kiss against Delilah's cheek.
 Once Thor was lifting the woman into one of his less violently exuberant embraces, Tony turned to eyeball their friend, who was apparently trying to inch away towards the door.
 Hindsight showed that this was the part where Tony should've realized something wasn't quite right with this picture.
 But hindsight is rarely helpful and he didn't realize something was wrong.
 He was too busy being amused by the surprised flush that remained on Clint's face and the outfit he was wearing.

-"So what's the occasion?
+"So you're all dressed up.
+What's the occasion?
 You finally getting around to putting a ring on Spider Chick?"

 Clint's brow furrowed.
 "Huh?"